 Make every meal mean more

-We grow and sell local food you can trust - cultivated with intention and care that adds nutrition and flavor to every meal and that supports the health of our community.
+We grow and sell local food you can trust - cultivated with intention and care that adds nutrition and flavor to every meal and supports the health of our community.

 Subscribe to our Veggie Share Program, order online, or visit us at the Myersville Farmer’s Market for year-round access to our food.